-The review of Governance was carried out on 10th October 2020 at the FGB and SLT Away Day.
-The next review is scheduled for 4th December 2021.
-The format used was that recommended by The Key for School Governors.
-The self- assessment covered the three areas: Governor Effectiveness, Vision, Ethos and Strategy and Effective Accountability.
-Governors, with input from the SLT, rated responses to the 27 questions in red/amber/green, citing sources of evidence and making notes for actions.
+A review of Governance was carried out on the 4th December 2021, 12th March 2022 & 16th July 2022 at the FGB and SLT Away Days and is a standing item for all governor away days.
+The format used is that recommended by The Key for School Governors.

+The self- assessment covered the three areas: Governor Effectiveness, Vision, Ethos and Strategy, and Effective Accountability.
+Governors, with input from the senior leadership team, rated responses to the 27 questions in red/amber/green, citing sources of evidence and making notes for actions.
 Governance scored Green, overall, in all three sections.
-Governor CPD is particularly strong along with preparation for meetings and the challenge of the Headteacher at meetings.
-The Governing Board is aware of not becoming complacent and many action points were to continue to maintain a high standard of governorship in all areas
+Governor training is particularly strong along with preparation for meetings; challenge of the Headteacher at meetings has been a forte.
+The Governing Board is aware of not becoming complacent and many action points were identified to continue to maintain a high standard of governorship in all areas.